FactomProject/factomd/support/dev/README.md

   proxy starting the userland proxy
   ```

-  Unfortunately this is an unresolved *Docker for Mac* issue that cannot be
+  Unfortunately this is an unresolved *Docker for Mac* issue for which there is
-  removed (restarting does not help) and there is no good solution for this
+  no good solution (restarting does not help), you'll need to retry until it
-  removing all data from docker and re-run everything again.
+  succeeds.